-As it tells us to tighten our belts, this government plans to commit £100 billion on replacing Trident with a new generation of nuclear weapons.
+As it tells us to tighten our belts, this government plans to commit over £100 billion on replacing Trident with a new generation of nuclear weapons.

 Such weapons do nothing to combat the threats posed by terrorism, climate change or cyber warfare.
 They will not make us safer, but they will make us poorer.
-There are much more worthwhile ways to spend £100 billion.
+There are much more worthwhile ways to spend over £100 billion.

 Caroline is part of the Rethink Trident campaign.
 She will fight this astronomic and unjustified investment in Trident every step of the way.

 There are now more displaced refugees in the world than at any other time since the Second World War.
 Syria is the scene of the worst humanitarian disaster in the world, civilian casualties and displacement are mounting again in Iraq, and the siege on Gaza has been described as “collective punishment”.

 Caroline has consistently emphasised the need for a foreign policy that prioritises helping those suffering as a result of humanitarian crises.

 Caroline’s previous role at Oxfam gave her direct insight into the importance of international development work.
 She voted for the UK’s commitment to overseas spending to be enshrined in law and champions the Millennium Development Goals to help lift people out of poverty.

 - Women need to be at the heart of development, so Caroline joined the One Billion Rising global campaign for women’s rights and has been an effective campaigner to end violence against women and girls worldwide.
 She has used International Women’s Day and International Human Rights Day to raise the issue of women’s equality in Afghanistan.